jpype-project/jpype/doc/userguide.rst

 fills up Java begins garbage collecting, but the resources can't be freed because Python hasn't cleanup up these structures.
 The reverse occurs if a proxy has any large NumPy arrays.
-Java doesn't see a problem as it has plenty of space to work in but Python is running its gc like mad trying to free up space to work.
+Java doesn't see a problem as it has plenty of space to work in but Python is running its GC like mad trying to free up space to work.

 To deal with this issue, JPype links the two garbage collectors.
 Python is